Etnath/ehouarn-perret.github.io/_posts/2016-03-08-hello-github-pages.markdown

  See below...

 **[EDIT]**

-# The trick: read the official document, thoroughly :x
+Warm Tip: read the official documentation, thoroughly :x

 I got my answer thanks to the articles below: